Executive Order Violations Have Become A Focus Of Law Enforcement And “Knuckleheads”April 29, 2020 | by Matthew Troiano

 The fact that we are in this state of emergency can also lead to the authorization of more serious charges.
 Because of the times we live in, the severity of certain crimes may be increased.
 For example, if someone commits a Terroristic Threat “during a declared period of national, State or county emergency” the degree of crime is increased.
 Such a violation not during this period would likely result in probation, but if it occurs during these times a person will have serious exposure to State Prison.
 In addition, the law does not care that you may not be unaware of this emergency.
 A person is “strictly liable” for if the crime occurs during these emergency periods.

 Being in a park closed due to the Executive Order can be both a violation of Executive Order and a trespass.
 Defying an order of the police can be both a violation of Executive Order, as well as Resisting Arrest, Obstruction of a Governmental Function, or Hindering Apprehension.
 These laws range from petty disorderly persons offenses to more severe crimes.
 How about the “knucklehead” who intentionally coughs or sneezes at a cop?
 Because COVID-19 will almost certainly be viewed as a communicable disease, if an individual claims they have the virus, whether it is true or not, and spits, coughs or otherwise throws bodily fluids on a law enforcement officer, that will be considered an Aggravated Assault, which could land the person in jail or prison.

 No matter what the level of offense you or your business is charged with, it is important to have experienced, reliable and reputable defense attorneys at your side to protect your rights if you you’re yourself charged with a violation of one of these Executive Orders or worse.
-Please review the profiles of Matthew Troiano, Esq. and Brian Kenney, Esq. and contact us with any questions.
+Please review the profile of Matthew Troiano, Esq. and contact us with any questions.